matloff/imagefraud/README.md

 BAGlocalization folder: This code uses the Block Artifact Grid to measure differences in the compression rate and quality factor of image blocks used in JPEG compression.
 Those blocks with a different factor are highlighted in red/yellow in the output heat map.

--NOTE: please, use this code to localize tampered regions of an imaged that is determined by RLRNpar.R to be spliced by inserting a piece of another image (not by copy-paste from the same image).
+- NOTE: please, use this code to localize tampered regions of an imaged that is determined by RLRNpar.R to be spliced by inserting a piece of another image (not by copy-paste from the same image).

 pcaCProbust folder: contains a working combined intensity based and PCA algorithm (under the colder folder) for image fraud, as well as multiple test images and output (see README with subdirectory for more information)